zimolzak/psci-resource-proposal/README.md

-## Strategy: Electronic Health Record-Enhanced Chart Review (ENGAGE Section 1)
+## Strategy: Electronic Health Record-Enhanced Chart Review

 Participating VA facilities may use EHR data to inform their measurement of diagnostic safety.
 This approach could also be